-It’s so important to be prepared, having the right equipment and positioning yourself in the right spot is key, but ahead of a match in tournaments organised by the likes of FIFA or UEFA (World and European governing bodies of football respectively) your position on the pitch or in the stand is pre-selected.
-Once you have chosen your spot, there are a couple of options for image delivery which are dependent on variables such as the teams involved, kick-off times, weather conditions etc.
+It’s so important to be prepared – having the right equipment and positioning yourself in the right spot is key – but ahead of a match in tournaments organised by the likes of FIFA or UEFA (world and European governing bodies of football respectively) your position on the pitch or in the stand is preselected.
+Once you have chosen your spot, there are a couple of options for image delivery that are dependent on variables such as the teams involved, kick-off times, weather conditions etc.

 Given the high media interest in this year's tournament, we have been using an editor to help the process along.
-For example, we had one shot in particular from the England versus Japan match that was published widely thanks to the use of a sports-savvy editor.
+For example, we had one shot in particular from the England v Japan match that was published widely thanks to the use of a sport-savvy editor.

 Jane Stokes, ProSports, Shutterstock